mysociety/fixmystreet/running/admin_manual.md

   </dt>
   <dd>
     <p>
-      An <em>open</em> report has not been fixed or closed.
-This generally means the problem has not yet been attended to.
-Furthermore, this implies that the report is not *unconfirmed* (see above).
-Staff users can set problems to have alternative "open" states:
+      An <em>open</em> report is one that has not been fixed or closed.
+This generally means that the body has not yet attended to the problem.
+Also, this implies that the report is not *unconfirmed* (see above). <a href="/glossary/#staff-user" class="glossary">Staff users</a> can set
+      problems to have alternative "open" states:
     </p>
     <ul>
       <li>